-Join Aaron Quigley for an in-depth discussion in this video Gradebook setup, part of Up and Running with Desire2Learn.
+Join Aaron Quigley for an in-depth discussion in this video Gradebook setup, part of Learning Desire2Learn.

 One of the core functions of any learning management system is the Gradebook.
 Desire2Learn gives you several opportunities to customize the Gradebook to function the way you would like it to function.
 This way, in case you're using an external district Gradebook, you're able to align the functionality of the Desire2Learn gradebook to match whatever you need.
 Including adding custom grading schemes.
 To access the Gradebook set up wizard, here from the course home page, I'm going to go and click on Edit Course.
 I'm going to scroll down Course Administration until I get to the assessment section and I'm going to go and click on Grades.